cloudflare/cloudflare-docs/content/waf/reference/migration-guides/old-rate-limiting-deprecation.md

 The new rate limiting rules are based on the [Ruleset Engine](/ruleset-engine/).
 Therefore, to configure these rules via API you must use the [Rulesets API](/ruleset-engine/rulesets-api/).
 The Rulesets API is used on all recent Cloudflare security products to provide a uniform user experience when interacting with our API.

-**The [previous Rate Limiting API](https://developers.cloudflare.com/api/operations/rate-limits-for-a-zone-list-rate-limits) is now deprecated.** You will not be able to perform any API calls after DATE.
+**The [previous Rate Limiting API](https://developers.cloudflare.com/api/operations/rate-limits-for-a-zone-list-rate-limits) is now deprecated.** You will not be able to perform any API calls after 2024-05-01.

 ### Relevant changes for Terraform users

 To configure the new rate limiting rules with Terraform you must use the [`cloudflare_ruleset`](https://registry.terraform.io/providers/cloudflare/cloudflare/latest/docs/resources/ruleset) Terraform resource.
 Refer to the Terraform documentation for [examples of configuring the new rate limiting rules using Terraform](/terraform/additional-configurations/rate-limiting-rules/).

-**The [`cloudflare_rate_limit`](https://registry.terraform.io/providers/cloudflare/cloudflare/latest/docs/resources/rate_limit) Terraform resource is now deprecated.** You will not be able to perform configuration updates via Terraform using this resource after DATE.
+**The [`cloudflare_rate_limit`](https://registry.terraform.io/providers/cloudflare/cloudflare/latest/docs/resources/rate_limit) Terraform resource is now deprecated.** You will not be able to perform configuration updates via Terraform using this resource after 2024-05-01.

 ## Migrating to the new rate limiting rules